adobe/reactor-scaffold/README.md

-# extension-support-scaffold
+# @adobe/reactor-scaffold
-A command-line scaffolding tool for building Reactor extensions.
+A command-line scaffolding tool for building extensions.

 ## Installing